 - Hand sanitizer.
-Lots of guests have clinched the hand bars on Hollywood Rip Ride Rockit before you.
+Lots of guests have clinched the hand bars on Hollywood Rip Ride Rockit before you, after all.

 - Travel packs of facial tissues.

-- Medications, over-the-counter pain reliever as well as prescriptions.
+- Medications, over-the-counter pain relievers, as well as prescriptions.

 - Small hair brush and/or comb.
-You’ll have lots of photo opportunities, and it only takes one trip around Bilge-Rat Barges to ruin your hair for the rest of the day!
+You’ll have lots of photo opportunities, and it only takes one trip around Popeye & Bluto’s Bilge-Rat Barges to ruin your hair for the rest of the day!